-The $800 Neato Botvac Connected D7 is the company’s range-topping cleaner, announced earlier this year.
+The $800 Neato Botvac Connected D7 is the company’s range-topping cleaner.
 Boasting Neato’s unique D-shaped design (meant to deliver better edge and corner cleaning), this Wi-Fi equipped model supports a slew of advanced features.
 They include laser-guided multi-floor mapping, Amazon Alexa/Google Assistant voice control, two-hour battery life, and “no-go” virtual boundaries, managed directly from the accompanying app.

-There’s more to come.
-Neato will soon add a zone cleaning feature to the D7, which allows you to target specific areas of your cleaning map – ideal for kitchens and dining areas that need regular maintenance.
+In addition, Neato added a zone cleaning feature to the D7, which allows you to target specific areas of your cleaning map – ideal for kitchens and dining areas that need regular maintenance.
 It’s a feature already available in the recently-reviewed Roomba i7, priced from $699.
 With a premium price, we expect the Botvac Connected D7 to compete strongly on both convenience and performance.